Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

-Using pristine \ch{VI_3} calculations as a baseline, we investigated the spintronic properties of 3dTM-doped \ch{VI_3}.
-The selected 3dTMs were Sc, Ti, V, Cr, Mn, Fe, Co, and Ni.
-For TM-doped \ch{VI_3} materials, each unit cell consists of one 3dTM atom, two V atoms, and six I atoms.
+We investigated the spintronic properties of 3d TM-doped \ch{VI_3}.
+The selected 3d TMs were Sc, Ti, V, Cr, Mn, Fe, Co, and Ni.
+For TM-doped \ch{VI_3} materials, each unit cell consists of one 3d TM atom, two V atoms, and six I atoms.
 The TM dopant concentration was calculated at 11.1\%.
-As shown in Figure \ref{fig:figure4} (a) and (b), each I atom forms three bonds with one TM atoms and two V atoms, whereas each I atom forms only two bonds with two V atoms for pristine \ch{VI_3} (see Figure \ref{fig:figure2}).
-Figure \ref{fig:figure4} also showed that the transition metal atom was placed at the center of the V honeycomb.
+As shown in Figure \ref{fig:figure4} (a), each I atom forms three bonds with one TM atom and two V atoms, whereas each I atom forms only two bonds with two V atoms for pristine \ch{VI_3} (see Figure \ref{fig:figure2} (a)).
+Figure \ref{fig:figure4} also shows that the transition metal atom was placed at the center of the V honeycomb.
 This interstitial hollow site was verified as a favorable location for dopants\cite{yang2020enhancement, baskurt2020vanadium, kong2019vi3}.
-In order to figure out the energetic stability of 3dTM-doped \ch{VI_3} structures, we calculated the binding energy by
+In order to figure out the structural stability of 3d TM-doped \ch{VI_3} structures, we calculated the formation energy by

-where \ch{E_{doped}} and \ch{E_{pristine}} are the total energies of the \ch{VI_3} monolayer with and without TM dopants, respectively. \ch{E_{TM}} is the total energy of the transition metal.
-The binding energies, shown in Table II, are all negative, so the formation of 3dTM-doped \ch{VI_3} is energetically favorable.
+where \ch{E_{doped}} and \ch{E_{pristine}} are the total energies of the \ch{VI_3} monolayer with and without TM dopants, respectively. \ch{E_{TM}} is the total energy of the bulk transition metal.
+The formation energies listed in Table II are all negative, so the formation of 3d TM-doped \ch{VI_3} is energetically favorable.

-For structural evaluation (see Table I and Table II), first we verify the pristine structure calculation by comparing its structure to previous studies.
-Then, we use it as a baseline to illustrate the structure change by 3d TM doping.
-For pristine \ch{VI_3} material, the lattice constant, bond length, and thickness of pristine \ch{VI_3} are 7.17{\AA}, 2.76{\AA}, and 3.18{\AA}, respectively.
-The lattice constant, bond length, thickness are comparable to that of other \ch{VI_3} research \cite{yang2020enhancement, baskurt2020vanadium, he2016unusual, an2019tuning}.
-As for 3dTM-doped \ch{VI_3} structures, the bond length and thickness of the monolayer increased except for the bond length of Ni-doped \ch{VI_3} which stayed the same.
+For structural analysis (see Table I and Table II), we use pristine \ch{VI_3} as a baseline to illustrate the structure change by 3d TM doping.
+Both the bond length and thickness of the monolayer increased except for the bond length of Ni-doped \ch{VI_3}, which stayed the same.
 This may be due to the fact that the Ni atom possesses the smallest atomic radius.
-On the other hand, the lattice constant decreased for all dopants except for that of Ti-doped \ch{VI_3} which increased.
-The bond angle maintained close to 90$^{\circ}$ for all 3dTM-doped \ch{VI_3}.
+On the other hand, the lattice constant decreased for all dopants except for that of Ti-doped \ch{VI_3}, which increased slightly.
+The bond angle maintained close to 90$^{\circ}$ for all 3d TM-doped \ch{VI_3}.